syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 ### Label position

 By default, the data form arranges the label at left side and input control at the right side.
-You can change the label position by setting the `SfDataForm.LabelPosition` property.
+You can change the label position by setting the `SfDataForm.DefaultLayoutSettings.LabelPosition` property.
 You can position the label from left to top of the input control by setting the `LabelPosition` as Top.

 {% tabs %}
 {% highlight MainPage.xaml %}